JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor/The_Quest_for_Spiritual_Culture.md

 So how do the seraphim work?
 In [Paper 113](/en/The_Urantia_Book/103) we are told that they are “mind stimulators,” continually seeking to promote circle-making decisions in the mortal mind; that they “operate from the outside inward, working through the social, ethical and moral environment of human beings.”
 This network of spiritualizing interpersonal relationships is real.
 It forms a morontia environment in which the seraphim are able to minister to participating minds and souls.

 In [Paper 196](/en/The_Urantia_Book/196) we're reminded that, “The human mind does not create real values; human experience does not yield universe insight.
-Concerning insight, the recognition of moral values and the discernment of spiritual meanings, all that the human mind can do is to discover, recognize, interpret, and choose.” ([UB 196:3.10](/en/The_Urantia_Book/196#p3_10)) It is the Seraphim who make spiritual values “visible” to the superconscious, as it functions in the social, ethical and moral environment of interpersonal communion.
+Concerning insight, the recognition of moral values and the discernment of spiritual meanings, all that the human mind can do is to discover, recognize, interpret, and choose.” (<a id="a124_335"></a>[UB 196:3.10](/en/The_Urantia_Book/196#p3_10)) It is the Seraphim who make spiritual values “visible” to the superconscious, as it functions in the social, ethical and moral environment of interpersonal communion.

-In _The Urantia Book_ we are encouraged to pray for values; we are told such praying indicates that religion has “evolved to that level where the human mind recognizes the reality of beneficent powers or beings who are able to enhance social values and to augment moral ideals....” ([UB 91:1.4](/en/The_Urantia_Book/91#p1_4)) From the ministry of the Mighty Primary Supernaphim who facilitate the relationships between the diverse residents of Paradise, to the Primary Seconaphim, who facilitate relationships between the Ancients of Days, the Trinity, and the Creator Sons, on down to the Home Seraphim, who function within the relationships between your family members, the ministry of the Infinite Spirit is continuously fostering the value-potentials inherent in personality associations.
+In _The Urantia Book_ we are encouraged to pray for values; we are told such praying indicates that religion has “evolved to that level where the human mind recognizes the reality of beneficent powers or beings who are able to enhance social values and to augment moral ideals....” (<a id="a126_283"></a>[UB 91:1.4](/en/The_Urantia_Book/91#p1_4)) From the ministry of the Mighty Primary Supernaphim who facilitate the relationships between the diverse residents of Paradise, to the Primary Seconaphim, who facilitate relationships between the Ancients of Days, the Trinity, and the Creator Sons, on down to the Home Seraphim, who function within the relationships between your family members, the ministry of the Infinite Spirit is continuously fostering the value-potentials inherent in personality associations.

 These relationships — our first living connections with the infinite cosmos — are fragile, tenuous affairs which flicker back and forth from reality to unreality in accordance with the quality of values being implemented in any given interaction.
 This is the arena in which the seraphim labor to reinforce the faintest flickers of faith, to strengthen newly emerging souls and immediately begin integrating them with the culture of the spiritual cosmos.